wind-XF/COL/README.md

-# COL
+# Crying Obsidian Launcher
-A sister project of CCL, the prototype created with AI-generated code
+- A sister project of CCL, the prototype created with AI-generated code.
+- Also used as a testfield for new features that will appear in CCL.